ghxiao/morph-xr2rml/README_code_architecture.txt

       that consists of a set of classMappings, namely triples maps (R2RMLTriplesMap).
     - a DB connection
     - an unfolder (MorphRDBUnfolder < MorphBaseUnfolder) to create SQL queries from a triples map
-    - a data source reader (MorphBaseDataSourceReader) of which concrete class name (MorphRDBDataSourceReader) is passed as construct parameter.
-The data source reader provides methods to open, configure and close the connection, run queries against the DB, and possibly manage strategies to store results to avoid executing the same query several times in the case of joint queries.
+    - a data source reader (MorphBaseDataSourceReader) provides methods to open, configure and close the connection, run queries against the DB, and possibly manage cache strategies.
     - a data translator (MorphRDBDataTranslator < MorphBaseDataTranslator) that actually makes the translation in the data materialization case: it runs SQL queries created by the unfolder, then generates RDF triples from the results.
     - a data materializer (MorphBaseMaterializer) basically consists of a properly initialized JENA model (name space, etc.),